Introduction to Respite

 Each individual referral will be assessed in accordance to the specific needs of that person.

 Transition to respite is recommended before a crisis occurs within a family.
-This enables the person transitioning into respite to develop friendships and the feeling they are not being abandoned.
-It is Oakleigh Centre’s philosophy to support all respite users to achieve their best possible outcome while in care whilst alleviating any concerns families may have and work in partnerships with all persons involved.
+This enables the person to transition into respite to develop friendships and the feeling they are not being abandoned.
+It is OC Connections philosophy to support all respite users to achieve their best possible outcome while in care whilst alleviating any concerns families may have and work in partnerships with all persons involved.

 The transition to respite may involve: